astropy/astropy-APEs/APE3.rst

       - If there is no user config file, copy the one from astropy's current version.

-      - If there is a user config file, and it matches *exactly* the config file template from any previous version of astropy, overwrite it with the one from astropy's current version.
+      - If there is a user config file, and it is entirely commented out, the file is overwritten.

-        This implies that hashes of previously released configuration templates must be stored somewhere.
-A simplification to that might be to just determine if everything in the config file is commented out, and if so, overwrite the file.
-(This will not work for an astropy 0.3.x config file where the values were not commented out, but should work going forward.)
+      - If there is a user config file and its contents match exactly those of a stock astropy release prior to this APE (prior to astropy 0.4), it is overwritten.

       - If the user config file is different from the config file template of a previous astropy version, don't touch it.